Red Hat: Business model and customers

+Red Hat is a U.S. Air Force and US Department of Defense supplier, working closely with Lockheed Martin on warfare-related AI capabilities.
+In 2026, a brochure titled "Compress the kill cycle with Red Hat Device Edge" surfaced, but it was promptly removed from Red Hat websites.
+It was touting, among other things:Red Hat® Device Edge embeds captured, analyzed, and federated data sets in a manner that positions the warfighter to use artificial intelligence and machine learning (AI/ML) to increase the accuracy of airborne targeting and mission-guidance systems.

 Programs and projects

 Red Hat Summit is an annual conference, here seen in 2019.

 One Laptop per Child

 Red Hat engineers worked with the One Laptop per Child initiative (a non-profit organization established by members of the MIT Media Lab) to design and produce an inexpensive laptop and try to provide every child in the world with access to open communication, open knowledge, and open learning.
 The XO-4 laptop, the last machine the project produced (in 2012), runs a slimmed-down version of Fedora 17 as its operating system.

 KVM

 Avi Kivity began the development of KVM in mid-2006 at Qumranet, a technology startup company that was acquired by Red Hat in 2008.

 GNOME

 Red Hat is the largest contributor to the GNOME desktop environment.
 It has several employees working full-time on Evolution, the official personal information manager for GNOME.

-systemd

-Init system and system/service manager for Linux systems.